Huck Rivets

 How are Huck® Rivets installed?

-• Insert the rivet pin into the tool’s nose, ensuring you have the correct tool and jaws.
+• Insert the rivet pin into the tool’s nose.

-• Place the rivet body into a correctly sized pre-drilled hole
+• Place the rivet body into a correctly sized and cleaned pre-drilled hole

-• The jaw mechanism of the riveter pulls the pin through a rivet body and breaks the pin at a predetermined point, causing the rivet body to bulge and permanently join the two pieces of material together.
+• Activate the tool by pressing the trigger.
+The jaw mechanism of the riveter pulls the pin through a rivet body and breaks the pin at a predetermined point, causing the rivet body to bulge and permanently join the two pieces of material together.

 Where are Huck® Rivets used?

-Being an industrial strength fasteners Huck® rivets are used in a wide range of structural applications.
-Anywhere you seek a super strong connection where vibration and weather resistance is required you will find them in vehicles like Tesla® and Volvo®, Trucks and trailers such as Kenworth manufacturing & maintenance; Aerospace such as Boeing manufacturing; RV vehicles, caravans and camper trailers; HVAC; Military and defence equipment and vehicles; Security fencing; Ute vehicles and so much more…
+Being an industrial strength fasteners, Huck® rivets are used in a wide range of structural applications.
+Anywhere you seek a super strong connection where vibration and weather resistance is required you will find them in vehicles like Tesla® and Volvo®, Trucks and trailers such as Kenworth manufacturing & maintenance; Aerospace such as Boeing manufacturing; RV vehicles, caravans and camper trailers; HVAC; Military and defence equipment and vehicles; Security fencing; Ute & Canopy body vehicles and so much more…